ned14/status-code/Readme.md

 Experimental.Outcome works great with C++ exceptions globally disabled, and includes only a very minimal set of C++ headers.

+If you want a 100% pure C edition with multiple language bindings, the reference implementation for WG14 the C programming language is available at https://github.com/ned14/wg14_result.
+This C++ implementation is 100% ABI compatible with the pure C edition and objects can be freely reinterpet casted between both implementations.

 ## Features:

 - Portable to any C++ 11 compiler.
 These are known to work: